flycheck/flycheck/doc/community/extensions.rst

 ========================================

-* :gh:`Gnouc/flycheck-checkbashisms` adds a shell script syntax checker using `checkbashisms` which is part of `Debian devscripts`_ and checks for common Bash constructs in POSIX shell scripts.
+* :gh:`Gnouc/flycheck-checkbashisms` adds a shell script syntax checker using :program:`checkbashisms` which is part of `Debian devscripts`_ and checks for common Bash constructs in POSIX shell scripts.
 * :gh:`clojure-emacs/squiggly-clojure` provides syntax checking for Clojure.
 * :gh:`flycheck/flycheck-d-unittest` (*official*) adds a Flycheck checker to run unit tests for D programs on the fly.